- Maine Residency Classification

 - Change of Residency Classification Procedure

-In general, members of the Armed Forces and their dependents will be granted in-state tuition during such periods of time as they are on active duty within the State of Maine or if their Military State of residency is Maine as evidenced by appropriate official documentation.
+In general, the dependents of a member of the Armed Forces will be granted in-state tuition during such periods of time as the member is on active duty within the State of Maine or if their Military State of residency is Maine as evidenced by appropriate official documentation.
 A Maine resident who is absent from the State for military or full-time educational purposes will normally remain eligible for in-state tuition.

 In-state tuition is not available to anyone who holds a non-immigrant U.S. visa.
 If an individual is not a domiciliary of the United States, they cannot be a domiciliary of the State of Maine.

-A student who attended an out-of-state educational institution at in-state tuition rates in the immediately preceding semester, shall be presumed to be in Maine for educational purposes and not to establish a domicile.
-Again, the burden will be on the individual to prove that he or she has established a Maine domicile for other than educational purposes.
+A student who attended an out-of-state educational institution at in-state tuition rates in the immediately preceding semester shall be presumed to be in Maine for educational purposes and not to establish a domicile.
+Again, the burden will be on the individual to prove that they have established a Maine domicile for other than educational purposes.

 To change tuition status, the following procedures are followed:

-I. A “Request for Change in Tuition Status” cover sheet and application must be filed with the Associate Bursar at the University of Maine, Bursar’s Office, 5703 Alumni Hall, Orono, Maine 04469-5703 before the first day of classes for the summer session, fall, or spring semester for which residency is requested.
+I. A “Request for Change in Tuition Status” cover sheet and application must be filed with Student Financial Services at the University of Maine, Student Financial Services Office, 5781 Wingate Hall, Orono, Maine 04469-5703 before the first day of classes for the summer session, fall, or spring semester for which residency is requested.
 All applications are prospective.

-In the event that the Associate Bursar, or other designated official, possesses facts or information indicating a student’s change of status from in-state to out-of-state, the student shall be informed in writing of the change in status and will be given an opportunity to present facts in opposition to the change.
-The student may appeal the decision of the Associate Bursar or other designated official as set forth in the preceding paragraph.
+In the event that a designated University official possesses facts or information indicating a student’s change of status from in-state to out-of-state, the student shall be informed in writing of the change in status and will be given an opportunity to present facts in opposition to the change.

 Members or Veterans of the US Armed Forces